-4 Mike and James have connected to Tom’s game night PIN before on other game nights, so their devices automatically discover and connect their 5G game consoles and VR glasses to this PIN after being authenticated & authorized via Tom’s 5G router.
+4 Mike and James have connected to Tom’s game night PIN before on other game nights, so their devices automatically discover and connect their 5G home access router and VR glasses to this PIN after being authenticated & authorized via Tom’s 5G home access router.
 It’s Howard first time to use PIN since he has no subscription of M, he has to manually select and connect his game console to “game night “ PIN using WLAN.

-5 An edge server function is created and hosted in the 5G router after the PIN is up, so everyone’s game consoles can be connected to that local game edge server application for playing locally.
-Before coming to Tom’s house, James played the game at his home and his game console was connected to the game edge server in the PLMN’s cloud.
-After being connected to “game night” PIN, Tom’s connection with the game edge server is relocated to the local game edge server in the “game night” PIN.
-Within this PIN, Tom, Mike, James’s game consoles and VR glasses can communicate with each other using D2D with the mmWave spectrum, while Howard’s console can communicate with others’ consoles via the connection to Tom’s 5G access router using WLAN first.
+5 An local game server is created and hosted in the 5G router after the PIN is up, so everyone’s game consoles can be connected to that local game server for playing locally.
+Before coming to Tom’s house, James played the game at his home and his game console was connected to the game server hosted in the PLMN’s cloud.
+After being connected to “game night” PIN, James’s connection with the game server is relocated to the local game service in the “game night” PIN.
+Within this PIN, Tom, Mike, James’s game consoles and VR glasses can communicate with each other using direct device communication with the26Ghz spectrum, while their consoles communicate with the local game server via Tom’s 5G home access router.
+Howard’s console can communicate with others’ consoles and the local game server via the connection to Tom’s 5G Home access router using WLAN.

-6 Tom’s 5G access router monitors and controls the communication of those devices in “game night” PIN based on the policy from M, also may coordinate with M for some necessary network managements, such as interference management.
+6 Tom’s 5G home access router monitors and controls the communication of those devices in “game night” PIN based on the policy from M, also may coordinate with M for some necessary network managements, such as interference management.

-7 All the gaming content being exchanged between these players is conveyed locally, only the game status information can be conveyed back to the central game server in the cloud via the local game function in Tom’s 5G router.
+7 All the gaming content being exchanged between these players is conveyed locally, only the game status information can be conveyed back to the central game server in the cloud via the local game function in Tom’s 5G home access router.

+8 Because the PIN is created for only 4 hours, the service and connections associated with PIN elements as well as operators 5GC are configured accordingly to the lifetime of the PIN, to avoid sudden service disruption when the PIN has ended after time life expires.

+9. Tom and Mike are one team to against the team of James and Howard in the game.
+Tom and Mike establish an encrypted communication between their game consoles to exchanges some private information (e.g. screen shots, game maps, private chat, voice etc), while another secured communication between James and Howard’s devices is also created.

 5.11.4 Post-conditions

-Tom, Mike, James and Howard play the game in Tom’s house for 3 hours.
-After 3 hours, Tom sends the PIN termination request to M, then the “game night” PIN is terminated.
-All the game consoles and VR glasses are disconnected from the PIN.
-5G access route sends the charging information for this 3-hour operation of PIN.
+Tom, Mike, James and Howard happily play the game in Tom’s house for 3 hours.
+After 3 hours, they are so into the game and don’t want to finish in 1 hour and decide to extend the game night for 3 more hours.
+So, Tom sends the PIN modification request to M to extend the PIN for 3 more hour and is approved.
+When 7 hour PIN life time expires, all the game consoles and VR glasses have been disconnected from the PIN as well as the game service, then the “game night” PIN is terminated.
+5G access route sends the charging information for this 7-hour operation of PIN.

 5.11.5 Existing features partly or fully covering the use case functionality